zhangzhengsmiling/ice/README.md

 ## HOW TO START

-1. You can install `ice` global or local
+1. You can install `ice` globally or locally

    Maybe there are some problems in global installing, you could try install locally